 A simple guide to the incandescent light bulb ban.

 On 1st September 2019 the halogen light bulb ban came into force.
 They are banned from use in all but a few specialist applications.
-It will take some time for residual stocks to be used but they will become more difficult to obtain as time passes.
+It will take some time for residual stocks to be used, but they will become more difficult to obtain as time passes.
+On 1st September 2023 halogen pin lamps, also known as halogen capsule lamps were banned from being put on sale.

 It is estimated that the switch to energy saving lamp bulbs will save 93 TWh/year in the EU.
 This is more than the energy consumption of Croatia.
 It will also avoid annual emissions of 35 million tonnes of CO2.